 Both Scrum.org and the Scrum Alliance hold public Scrum certification courses on a regular basis, so they can usually be accomplished fairly simply.
 (Tip: The trainers for these organizations can vary in both their styles and the quality of their training.
-Ask around to get recommendations from others about trainers that they found effective.)
+Ask around to get recommendations from others about training providers that they have found effective.)

+The Agile Training Plan will be incomplete without timelines, even if they are best guesses.
 When do you schedule Agile training?
 Here are some successful patterns I’ve used over the years Scheduling the training

 Google searches for agile trainers will provide an overwhelming number of returns, and qualifying them may take some time.
 Here are some things to consider when screening and qualifying trainers.